 - oats unless certified gluten-free

 If you do eliminate gluten, make sure you’re getting enough B Vitamins, particularly folic acid, and fiber.
-These vitamins are available from other sources, but a nutritional supplement may be worth asking your health team about.
+These vitamins are available from other sources, but a nutritional supplement may be worth asking your healthcare provider about.

 With a private suite for every patient, you can watch your favorite Netflix show or movie on the big screen TV in each room, use a laptop or other mobile device to surf the web, or simply hang out with family and friends.
 We always have chairs for guests, and each center has a family room that is spacious and private if you need to bring your kids to your treatment.
 We also offer flexible appointment scheduling – including evenings and Saturdays – at any of our convenient locations.

 At IVX Health, we truly are invested in helping you live your best life.
 If you’re ready to experience a new kind of infusion clinic, click here to learn how to move your infusion or injection therapy to IVX Health.